Makeover your makeup bag, baby!

 Chemical sunscreen filters such as Avobenzone and Oxybenzone absorb UVA rays.
 However, they penetrate the skin faster than physical sunscreen filters.
 A Danish study found that the former ingredient may mimic the female hormone progesterone and possibly interfere with sperm function, while a American study found traces of the latter in human breast milk.

 Why would you want to take the risk?
 It’s especially important for both parties in a heterosexual relationship to take note, particularly if you are trying for a baby.
-Opt for physical sunscreen filters, such as those in Liht Organics Sunliht Defense Treatment Powder.
-It’s also the perfect finishing touch to your revamped pregnancy-safe makeup bag!
+Opt for physical sunscreen filters – it’s also the perfect finishing touch to your revamped pregnancy-safe makeup bag!